 Another leg stretch is Warrior I. This full-body exercise works the butt, hips, and thighs.

 1. Walk more

 Aerobic activity like walking is one of the best exercises to tone legs.

 Walk whenever you can.
 Here are some tips:

 As you get stronger, you can try jogging or running.
 Or you can keep adding in walking to more of your day and start walking up hills.

 2. Indoor cycling

-Indoor cycling, or spinning, is one of the fastest ways to tone your legs.
+Indoor cycling is one of the fastest ways to tone your legs.
 It’s a high-intensity workout, but it’s easier on the joints than jogging or running.

 Always adjust the bike as needed.
 This will prevent injuries and painful positions.

 Hill sprints put your legs to work.
 This powerful exercise will build muscle strength and improve your running stride.